muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

   * 07/10: Due to pressure from within his own party, Trump now wants TR to play nice, [tweets](https://pbs.twimg.com/media/EGSVX7LWkAAmPi8.png) about 'destroying the Turkish economy' or else.
   * 15/10: Kurds ask Assad for help, regime forces enter towns Manbij and Kobani.
 TR did manage to take Tel Abyad, and to cut M4 highway.
 * 2020
   * 27/02: Russia kills 33 TR soldiers by air strikes in Idlib
+  * 04/08: A large amount of ammonium nitrate stored at the Port of Beirut in the capital city of Lebanon exploded, causing at least 218 deaths